Jow17/API-Webserver-Jedi-Archives/README.md

 *It is the year 22Bby and the galaxy is on a knife's edge amidst ongoing political turmoil.
 The prestigious Jedi Order and its 10,000 strong Jedi Knights, the keepers of the peace, are all that stands between the fragile Republic and all out war.*

 *Jedi Master Obi-Wan Kenobi, while investigating a plot to assasinate Senator Amidala, has exposed some major flaws in the Jedi Archives as the planet Kamino had been inexplicably removed from the records!
-It was later discovered that the culprit was non other than former Jedi turned Sith Lord, Count Dooku, using the access codes of the now deceased Jedi Sifo Dyas.*
+It was later discovered that the culprit was non other than former Jedi turned Sith Lord, Count Dooku, using the access codes of the missing Jedi Sifo Dyas.*

 *To protect the archives from future breaches, the Jedi council has ordered a full reconstruction of the archives including an overhaul of it's database record systems.
 The council also requests that that all members of the order are assigned the appropriate level of access and are properly accounted for at all times...*